utopia-rise/godot-kotlin-jvm/docs/src/doc/contribution/knowledge-base/artefact-differentiation.md

 ### Overview

-The `godot-library` contains the godot api as kotlin classes as well as registration code.
+The `godot-library` contains the godot api as Kotlin classes as well as registration code.
 It is automatically added as a dependency to the users code by the `godot-gradle-plugin`.
 Hence, it is deployed to `mavenCentral`.
 It is also used as a dependency by `godot-bootstrap` and thus present in the `godot-bootstrap.jar` which gets shipped alongside the engine.